Fire and rescue services

 More information:

-The new European Entry/Exit System (EES) for all non-EU nationals, including Australians, travelling in or out of the Schengen Area has been delayed until 2025.
+The new European Entry/Exit System (EES) for all non-EU nationals, including Australians, travelling in or out of the Schengen Area is expected to start in October 2025.
 A specific start date hasn't been announced.

 The EES is a digital border system that registers non-EU visitors travelling into the Schengen Area.
 When entering the Schengen Area, you'll need to have your fingerprints and photo taken.
 This creates a digital record that registers your biometric details.
 Passports will no longer be stamped.